cache-token/cgt-bridge/Readme.md

    We have made two modifications to the original matic.js files, both since there are some hard coding in the original js framework.
 Issue to be reported to the matic team.

 eg. 0x7b46ea25a2d637dce05f7518e6b44c283f23593e9e9bff615054142a26b7722d

+In order to reduce the burden for our user's we will make this into a UI which they can then use their wallet to claim.

 ## Deployment Guidelines
 1. Deploy Child Token